Crystal Growth on Locally Finite Partially Ordered Sets: Results

 One can think of $ \kappa(A) / \ell(A) $ as describing a `shape' or `aspect ratio' of $ A $ independent of its size.
-Naturally, one may want to bound $ \kappa(A) $ in terms of $ \ell(A) $ to ensure at most linear growth of the mean $ \expect{\tau_A} $ in terms of $ \ell(A) $.
+To show later `shape limits', one may want to bound $ \kappa(A) $ in terms of $ \ell(A) $ to ensure at most linear growth of the mean $ \expect{\tau_A} $ in terms of $ \ell(A) $.
 In general, this may not be possible.
 Consider a tree poset where the number of branches for each element increases as one moves up the tree.
+In such settings, though, Theorem \ref{thm:mean-upper} may give a useful bound informed by the geometry.